diyruz/freepad/README.md

 # Freepad

-Freepad is an open source Zigbee remote intended to be used to have a customizable keypad to control your smart home devices.
+Freepad is an open-source Zigbee remote intended to be used to have a customizable keypad to control your smart home devices.

 ## How to compile
 Follow this article https://zigdevwiki.github.io/Begin/IAR_install/